loloserrano/11_23/content/_index.md

 ### [Pictures!](/docs/pics)

-This page contains all the pictures embedded in the text of KCP, of which the objective best is this masculine camel.
+This page contains some of the pictures embedded in the text of KCP, of which the objective best is this masculine camel.

 ![ ](/pics/misc/misc1.png)

+Interestingly, men and women are represented perfectly equally in the pictures in the casebook, with four of each appearing.
+In conjunction with the relative paucity of women in the cases themselves, this means that women are overrepresented in the pictures.
+Are women just more visually interesting?
+Is this an attempt at parity?

 #### Lolo Serrano
-##### (1999-Present)

 Lolo Serrano is a candidate for a JD/PhD in American Legal History at the University of Pennsylvania.
-They are interested in discourse, identity, and power, and they plan to study American imperialist and capitalist manipulation of international law.
+They are interested in discourse, power, and the construction of identity.